 Adenocarcinoma is also a rare cancer in the United States.
 It begins when glandular cells form in the bladder after long-term bladder irritation and inflammation.
 Glandular cells are what make up the mucus-secreting glands in the body.

-The following factors increase your risk of developing bladder cancer:
+Smoking increases your risk of bladder cancer.
+Smoking causes half of all bladder cancers in men and women.
+The following factors also increase your risk of developing bladder cancer:

 - chronic bladder infections

 - being male